alyobabi/xml2json/README.md

   `./gradlew createImage`

-  `docker run -it -p 80:80 myserver python3 appf.py`
+  `docker run -p 80:80 myserver python3 appf.py`

 - send POST request with xml payload to transform data to json on 0.0.0.0:80/xml with 6 different schemes